 On the other hand, a latte contains quite a few calories, depending on the milk you like to use.

 Most lattes are made with whole milk or lower-fat milk, like 2% fat milk.
 But in most coffee shops, you can also order it with your favorite milk alternatives, which is awesome.
+(You can learn more about lattes here)

 The number of calories in your latte can change depending on the milk you like to use or if you prefer to sweeten your latte with a bit of sugar or a flavorful syrup.